Knee surgery and sports traumatology

 Cruciate ligament rupture - diagnosis, treatment, aftercare

-Diagnosis meniscus - causes and treatment options
+Diagnosis of meniscus - causes and treatment options

-Therapy options for cartilage damage
+Treatment options for cartilage damage

-Slipped out kneecap (patella luxation)
+Slipped kneecap (patella dislocation)

 Leg axis correction